NVIDIA/TensorRT-LLM/examples/python_plugin/README.md

-# TRT-LLM Python Plugin
+# TensorRT-LLM Python Plugin

-TRT-LLM provides an python plugin interface for users to integrate plugin to TRT-LLM with pure python.
+TensorRT-LLM provides a Python plugin interface to integrate TensorRT-LLM with pure Python.

 + `openai_triton_plugin`: plugin package
-+ `build_lookup.py`: Build a TensorRT engine with TRT-LLM plugin
++ `build_lookup.py`: Build a TensorRT engine with TensorRT-LLM Python plugin
-+ `run_lookup.py`: Run the engine and compare the result with pytorch
++ `run_lookup.py`: Run the engine and compare the result with PyTorch

 ## Plugin Definition

-The following code gives a simple example to create a look up plugin.
-We only need to do a few things to define a TRT-LLM plugin.
+The following code shows how to create a look-up plugin.
+We only need to do a few things to define a TensorRT-LLM plugin.

-1. Inherit the `PluginBase`
+1. Inherit the `PluginBase`.
-2. Register the plugin class to TRT-LLM by using `@trtllm_plugin("your_plugin_name")`
+2. Register the plugin class to TensorRT-LLM by using `@trtllm_plugin("your_plugin_name")`.
-3. Define `__init__` function and initialize base class
+3. Define an `__init__` function and initialize the base class.
-4. Define shape & dtype inference function
+4. Define a shape and dtype inference function.
-5. Define the compute flow
+5. Define the compute flow.

 ```python
 @trtllm_plugin("TritonLookUp")